Monday, 4 November 2024

 Family Tales

 We have both been staying with our grandson in his lovely new home in an area very familiar to me - it was once my childhood home.
 He and his girlfriend both work in London but their spare time is spent climbing, riding their bikes through the dales, and what looks alarming to me, rock bouldering.
-When he purchased the property he hadn't realised that he was buying in an area so familiar to both me and to his grandfather.
+When he purchased the property he hadn't realised that he was buying in an area so familiar to both of us.

 They are both continuing with their London careers, but remotely, all of which appears to work well.